-If at some point during his/her period of study, a student wants to change advisors, he/she must submit a request to the Associate Dean for Graduate Programs.
+If at some point during his/her period of study, a student wants to change advisors, he/she must submit a request to the director of their program.
 The student is expected to discuss this request with both his/her current advisor and the prospective advisor.
 Whenever practical, such requests will be honored; however, there may be times or circumstances when a request of this type will be denied.